Developers

 owner: string // your end-user id; owner-scoped keys may only create under their own owner

-fiatCurrency: string // e.g. "USD"
+fiat_currency: string // e.g. "USD"

-fiatAmount: string // positive decimal string
+fiat_amount: string // positive decimal string

-destinationAsset: string // asset the user receives, e.g. "USDC"
+destination_asset_symbol: string // asset the user receives, e.g. "USDC"

-destinationAddress: string // the user's wallet; must be allowed for the tenant, else 403
+destination_address: string // the user's wallet; must be allowed for the tenant, else 403

 country?: string

-paymentMethodId?: string
+payment_method_id?: string

 },